 Fashion and Masculinities in Popular Culture

-Media Cultures in Latin America updates and expands contemporary global understandings of the region’s media and cultural research by discussing the past forty years of contributions made by Latin American cultural studies to the global media research, and connect this history to newly developing...
+Media Cultures in Latin America updates and expands contemporary global understandings of the region’s media and cultural research.
+Drawing on forty years of contributions made by Latin American cultural studies to the global media research, the book connects this history to newly developing work...

 Anthony Cristiano, Ahmet Atay